mpampuch/pytorch-notes/README.md

 ## TorchMetrics

-`torchmetrics` is a library in PyTorch specifically designed for efficient metrics computation in machine learning and deep learning tasks.
+TorchMetrics is a library in PyTorch specifically designed for efficient metrics computation in machine learning and deep learning tasks.
 It provides a wide range of metrics commonly used for evaluating model performance during training and validation.
 Some of these include:

 |**Metric name/Evaluation method**|**Defintion**|**Code**|
 |:----|:----|:----|